oliveira-andre-unilu/Extractional_Documentation/docs/Multi tenant system/Setting up the system.md

 pdf: true
 ---

-# Setting up the system
+# Setting up the System

 In this part, you will learn how to set up the system as well as how to define each user(s) for each one of the tenants as we call it.

-## Adding all sub-organizations in the system
+## Adding All Sub-organizations in the System

 The first step of this process is to add all of your sub-organizations into the system.
 To do so, you will need to go to the main `Users` page and navigate to the `Tenants` tile.